dawidlouisbekker/AIEduNet/README.md

 To make application work first download needed packages.
 Preferably in a virtual python environment.
 Then use 'streamlit run main.py' in the cmd if you are in the directory containing main.py.

 BETA VERSION AND STILL LOTS OF BUGS+PROBLEMS

+Local vectorized chromadb databases.
+Working towards a network where computer resources are optionally shared for helping other embed their databases(chromadb in this case) also a community where you can download online chromadb vectorized databases to your local machine and choose between which AI model uses the database to retrieve answers.
+Currently trying DistelBERT for people with local computer's limited to 4GB RAM and higher.
+I want to use BM25 to filter which chunks of text correlate with input prompt most and distelBERT will form the response based on the prioritized chunks of text.
+I have a functioning local model which uses an Ollamh mistral model but ut does not have a FastAPI server hook for sending text to others devices for embedding.